Student Finance Helpline & Frequently Asked Questions – FAQs

 How do I apply for a student loan?

 You’ll need to apply to Student Finance England (SFE).
 You can apply online at www.gov.uk/apply-online-for-student-finance.
-If you haven’t applied before you’ll need to set up an online account.
+If you haven’t applied for a student finance loan before, you’ll need to set up an online account first.

 How much is the tuition fee loan?

 The tuition fee loan is currently £9000 for full-time undergraduate students and £6750 for part-time students.
 Call the student finance helpline and see how much you will get for your Tuition Fee Loan and Maintenance Loan.